Middle School Overview

-Fostering Academic and Social Intelligence
+Fostering Social and Emotional Intelligence

 Social and emotional intelligence are nurtured by small class sizes and meaningful engagement between faculty and students.
 Our diverse student body provides an environment that is inclusive and respectful of individual differences.

 Waldorf education believes in limiting the use of technology in the lower grades allowing children to develop better concentration, critical thinking, and retention of the subject matter.